cmmgw/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 In the MechaCar Suspension_Coil.csv dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

 #### PSI Metrics for all Manufacturing Lots
 A summary statistics table was created to show the suspension coil’s PSI continuous variable across all manufacturing lots.